 In fact, Sony recently came out with a number of high end projectors which can also playback this content; so suffice to say there really is something for everybody.

 Electronic maker TCL also announced its new X915 TV at CES 2020 that’s purported to have full support for IMAX Enhanced.
-It’ll be available in Australia and Europe first, before becoming eventually available everywhere else.
+It was available in India as of June 18, 2020, and will be releasing relatively soon everywhere else.